c-/microTouch/README.md

 another 10mm or so.
 It should comfortably fit in the space needed by a BLTouch.

-I'm fairly confident there's room to crunch the design down even smaller.
+I think there's room to crunch the design down even smaller, but I'm not sure there's any need for a nanoTouch.

 # Bill Of Materials